-Your AC system uses a chemical refrigerant to transfer warmth within your residence outside.
-This makes your residence chilled and refreshing.
-The type of refrigerant used in your La Porte home’s air conditioner has switched several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.
+Your AC system uses a chemical refrigerant to transfer warmth within your house outside.
+This makes your house chilled and refreshing.
+The type of refrigerant used in your La Porte house’s air conditioner has been modified several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.

-All new home AC equipment in La Porte run on R410a, also known as Puron.
-But this refrigerant will eventually no longer be made.
-This is because of a sustained attention on restricting compounds known to negatively impact the environment.
+All new home AC units in La Porte have R410a, also known as Puron.
+But this refrigerant will eventually be discontinued.
+This is a result of a sustained attention on restricting compounds known to negatively impact the environment.

-To learn the “why” behind air conditioning rules, it helps to put it into perspective.
-Two-thirds of the 128.5 million houses in the U.S. have air conditioners, according to the U.S. Department of Energy.
+To find out the “why” behind air conditioning rules, it helps to put it into perspective.
+Two-thirds of the 128.5 million residences in the U.S. have air conditioners, according to the U.S. Department of Energy.

-The issue in question is the refrigerant this equipment has to produce the comfort we enjoy.
+The issue in question is the refrigerant these units need to produce the comfort we enjoy.